For What It's Worth (The Cardigans song)

 "For What It's Worth" is the first single from Swedish band the Cardigans's fifth studio album, Long Gone Before Daylight (2003).
-It was released on 10 March 2003, reaching number eight in the band's native Sweden, number 31 in the United Kingdom, number 37 in Ireland, and number 98 in the Netherlands.
+It was released on 5 March 2003, reaching number eight in the band's native Sweden, number 31 in the United Kingdom, number 37 in Ireland, and number 98 in the Netherlands.
 Nicky Wire, bassist of the Manic Street Preachers, thinks this song has the best lyrics.
+The music video was directed by Amir Chamdin.